2025 WORKSHOPS

 DESCRIPTION

-This workshop is recommended for people leaders and human resources and labour relations practitioners.
+This workshop is recommended for people leaders, human resources, and labour relations practitioners.

-Responding to and investigating workplace harassment complaints can be a complex, high-stakes process with far-reaching implications for teams.
-The workshop will provide varied insights from a legal and labour relations perspective, along with expertise from a Human Resources Leader and a professional investigator.
-Participants will experience an investigation first-hand using simulation and role play to build their skills and learn how to help avoid costly pitfalls and legal liabilities.
+Responding to workplace bullying and harassment complaints can be a complex, high-stakes process with far-reaching implications for teams.
+The workshop will provide varied insights from a legal and labour relations perspective and expertise from a Human Resources Leader and a professional investigator

 WORKSHOP GOAL

-Participants will learn how to respond to, investigate, and report on workplace harassment complaints.
+Participants will learn how to respond to workplace bullying and harassment complaints.

 LEARNING OUTCOMES